erajasekar/erajasekar.github.io/_posts/2016-08-09-cool-mind-reading-trick-to-teach-maths-kids.md

 ### What younger kids can learn from this?

 * Addition.
-* Teaches addition of multiple numbers gradually from 2 and up to 5.
+* Teaches addition of many numbers gradually from 2 and up to 5.
 * Tracking a previous result in mind and continuing calculation is an important skill they will learn.
 * Constraints and rules: They have to pick from only numbers `1,2,4,8,16` .
 Working through a problem under given constraints is a useful skill they will learn.
 * Subtraction.
 To teach basics of subtraction, you can have conversation like this: